russcd/Ancestry_HMM/scripts/readme.md

 e.g.

-sample1	0
+sample1	0.

-sample2	0
+sample2	0.

-sample3 1
+sample3 1.

-sample4 1
+sample4 1.

-sample5 admixed
+sample5 admixed.

 This file has two individuals from ancestral population 0, two individuals from ancestral population 1, and a single admixed sample.